addumandalunes/Activity-1/README.md

 # Presentation Design Principles
 ## Activity 1
-Creating a coffee advertisment where the application of presentation design principles can be observed
+In this activity, we were tasked to create a coffee advertisment.
+In the advertisment, we applied the presentation design principles
 Link: [Activity 1](https://canva.link/ti8nwhyug3jp5nf)